 It is important to know forces can be prevented and managed.
-Forces such as repetitive rapid deceleration between sprint bouts results in a higher eccentric force (lengthening of a muscle under tension rather than contraction) production at the hip, knee and pelvis, resulting in potential for increased injury risk.
-Being quadriceps dominant with weakened hamstrings as a lot of females are, in addition to increased internal rotation of the knee can increase stress and loading on the front of the knee.
+Forces such as repetitive rapid deceleration between sprint bouts result in a higher eccentric force (lengthening of a muscle under tension rather than contraction) production at the hip, knee, and pelvis, resulting in the potential for increased injury risk.
+Being quadriceps dominant with weakened hamstrings as a lot of females are in addition to increased internal rotation of the knee can increase stress and loading on the front of the knee.
 This results in decreased knee stability and impaired protection of the ACL.

 Ground reaction force (GRF) is the force exerted on a body by the ground it is in contact with.
-High GRF during landing are reported to be a precursor to knee injury as forces produced are directly transferred to the joints and ligaments of lower body.
+High GRF during landing is reported to be a precursor to a knee injury as forces produced are directly transferred to the joints and ligaments of the lower body.

-The average GRF for a female netball athlete is approximately 3.9 to 4.3 times body weight (1).
-These GRF are higher than running, consequently putting the ligaments and joints of the lower limb under undue stress.
-Excessive breaking forces are needed to control abrupt landings in netball to avoid violating the footwork rule.
-Rapid deceleration and stopping, increases loading on the knee joint and increasing knee injury risk.
+The average GRF for a female netball athlete is approximately 3.9 to 4.3 times bodyweight (1).
+This GRF is higher than running, consequently putting the ligaments and joints of the lower limb under undue stress.
+Excessive braking forces are needed to control abrupt landings in netball to avoid violating the footwork rule.
+Rapid deceleration and stopping, increase loading on the knee joint and increase knee injury risk.

-To improve GRF in young female netball athletes a combination of plyometric and strength based exercises should be included.
-It is important to note that there is a need to incorporate exercises that emphasise deep knee flexion, proper landing technique and softly absorbing forces to see large decreases in GRF.
+To improve GRF in young female netball athletes a combination of plyometric and strength-based exercises should be included.
+It is important to note that there is a need to incorporate exercises that emphasize deep knee bending, proper landing technique, and softly absorbing forces to see large decreases in GRF.

 Strength training sessions should be conducted at least twice per week for a minimum of 30 minutes for greater preventative effects.
 To maintain subsequent strength and performance adaptations, higher loads need to be applied progressively over time.
 Maximize strength improvements and decrease injury risk by upholding movement quality and technical proficiency at all times.
 Ensure your sessions are planned and conducted by a trained and qualified strength and conditioning coach.

-Strength training is important in improving lower extremity movement patterns in young athletes, it teaches proper landing technique and to safely absorb landing forces which is important in preventing ACL injuries.
-If you have any questions about how you can prevent injury in netball and improve performance, feel free to email me at [email protected]
+Strength training is important in improving lower extremity movement patterns in young athletes, it teaches proper landing technique and to safely absorb landing forces which are important in preventing ACL injuries.

 - Steele JR. The effect of changes to playing surface, footwork rules and throwing technique on ground reaction forces at landing in netball: technical report II – Part A and B. Wollongong: The University of Wollongong, School of Health Science, 1987.